james-s-tayler/ComfyUI-Seans-OmniTag/README.md

 Starts every caption with your trigger word (default: ohwx)
 Anti-lazy retry + fallback if model tries to be boring

+🖼️ How the smart resize works
+The image is resized so the longest side (width or height) exactly matches your chosen target resolution (e.g. 768 px), while keeping the original aspect ratio perfectly intact — no stretching or squishing! 😎
+The shorter side scales down proportionally, so a tall portrait stays tall, a wide landscape stays wide.
+Uses high-quality Lanczos interpolation for sharp, clean results.
+Example: a 2000×1000 photo → resized to 768 on the long edge → becomes 768×384 (or 384×768 for portrait).
+Perfect for consistent LoRA training without weird distortions! 📏✨

 Perfect for building high-quality LoRA datasets, especially when you want **raw, detailed, uncensored descriptions** without fighting refusal.